 The Boston Tea Party protest prompts colonial American citizens to make the switch from tea to coffee as part of their patriotic duty.

-This is an easy one, of course.
+This is an easy one.
 Just find the recipe that works for you.
-Milk and coffee-flavored ice cream?
-Or just instant hot coffee blended with chocolate?
-Or are you the type of connoisseur who insists on using cold-brewed coffee, top-shelf vanilla ice cream, and homemade chocolate syrup?
-Take your pick — but make it thick.
+Are you looking for recipes wih milk and coffee-flavored ice cream or for something entirely different, like instant hot coffee blended with chocolate?
+Do you consider yourself a connoisseur who insists on using cold-brewed coffee, top-shelf vanilla ice cream and homemade chocolate syrup?
+Take your pick — but make it thick!

-Taste tests are the best, especially when it uncovers the nuances of what seems like an obvious recipe — like coffee milkshakes.
-Get some cooking buddies together along with a few neutral tester friends, blend up your individual coffee shake masterpieces, and find out which one they like best.
+Taste tests are the best.
+Uncover the nuances of what seems like an ordinary beverage recipe — coffee milkshakes.
+Get some cooking buddies together along with a few neutral tester-friends and blend up your individual coffee shake masterpieces.
+Find out which version wins the title of World's Tastiest Coffee Milkshake.

-3. Go get a classic "coffee cabinet" at Delekta's.
+Indulge in a classic "coffee cabinet" at Delekta's

-Delekta's is an old-school soda fountain and pharmacy in Warren, Rhode Island, which developed a coffee milkshake sometime before World War II.
-Early-20th century Italian emigration to Rhode Island boosted coffee syrup production until it matched that of dairy in the tiny state.
-Coffee milk eventually became the state drink, and Delekta's took it a step further by adding ice cream.
-The folks at Delekta don't exactly know how the drink got its name, but some would have you believe that the drink's inventor kept his blender and/or coffee syrup in a cabinet.
+Delekta's is an old-school soda fountain and pharmacy in Warren, Rhode Island.
+Delekta's developed its version of a coffee milkshake sometime before World War II.
+Italian immigrants boosted coffee syrup production until it matched the state's output of dairy production.
+Delekta's eventually added ice cream to the coffee beverage.
+The folks at Delekta's believe that the "coffee cabinet" hearkens back to the days when the drink's inventor kept his blender and coffee syrup in an actual cabinet.

 5 Global Coffee Milkshake Variations

-Blend coconut ice cream, sweetened condensed milk and dark coffee ice cubes.
+Blend coconut ice cream, sweetened with condensed milk and dark coffee ice cubes.

 Use dark-roasted coffee, cinnamon and orange extract.